-The rules for falling are found on page 183 of the PHB and explain: When a creature finishes falling they take 1d6 damage for every ten feet that it fell, the damage type is bludgeoning.
+The rules for falling explain (PHB, p.
+183): When a creature finishes falling they take 1d6 damage for every ten feet that it fell, the damage type is bludgeoning.
 This damage caps out at a maximum of 20d6 damage for falls of 200 feet or higher, whilst no damage is taken for drops less than ten feet.
 If a creature takes damage from a fall they land prone on the ground.

-Finally, optional rules for falling into liquids like water or onto other creatures are provided in TCoE on page 170.
+Finally, there are optional rules for falling into liquids like water or onto other creatures (TCoE, p.
+170).
 A creature falling into a body of liquid, such as a river below a rope bridge, can spend its reaction to make an Athletics or Acrobatics check (their choice) with a DC of 15.
 If they succeed on this check then the fall damage they take is halved as they hit pivot in the air to hit the water head or feet first, similar to a diver.
 If a creature falls into a space occupied by another creature, and neither of the creatures are tiny sized, then the creature being fallen on must make a DC 15 Dex save to avoid the falling creature.
 If it fails then they are both knocked prone and divide the falling damage equally between them.
 The creature being fallen on isn’t knocked prone if it is two sizes, or more, larger than the falling creature, for example, a gnome couldn’t knock an ogre prone by falling on it.

 Whether you’re being pushed off a cliff, or diving out of a high window to avoid guards, most PCs will experience falling at some point.
 It doesn’t have to be so painful, however!
 Here is a list of ways you can mitigate fall damage, not only saving your hit points but perhaps making jumping from a height something you can plan around: